salbertson/nifty-alert/README.md

 ]
 ```

-Report when something reaches a threshold, such as your job queue:
+Report whatever you would like to monitor, such as the number of jobs in your
+queue, along with a threshold:

 ```ruby
 class EmailJob